vi/websocat/doc/endpoints.md

 ## UdpBind

 Bind UDP socket to this address.
-Commmand line options greatly affect behaviour of this endpoint.
+Command line options greatly affect behaviour of this endpoint.
 It can be turned into a flexible `UdpConnect` analogue.

 Prefixes: